 Designers, decorators, stylists, photographers, journalists etc all wait with anticipation for the colour giants to make their announcement.
 Letting us know what they have in store for the coming year.
 Well, now we know, 2017 will be the year of –

 I love the fact that they chose this shade of blue!
-It just goes to show that it doesn’t need to be an all singing, all dancing, bright colour or even a deep moody tone – this is a fabulous choice and says everything about where we are with the world right now.
-Whilst we all sit tight and wait for the colour to be determined, months of preparation have been going on behind the scenes at Dulux HQ.
+It just goes to show that it doesn’t need to be an all singing, all dancing, bright colour or even a deep moody tone.
+This is a fabulous choice and says everything about where we are with the world right now.
+Months of preparation has been going on behind the scenes at Dulux HQ, whilst we all sit tight and wait for the colour to be announced.

-So, there you have how the colour choice was made and why…..now – here’s the exciting bit!
-At Danetti, we are always striving to predict and forecast colours and styles ahead of time, and true to form…we also started introducing cool grey and blue grey tones into our ranges over a year ago and so it is no accident that the colour has featured heavily in our Look Book.
+So, there you have how the colour choice was made and why.
+Now, here’s the exciting bit!
+At Danetti, we are always striving to predict and forecast colours and styles ahead of time.
+True to form, we also started introducing cool grey and blue grey tones into our ranges over a year ago!
+So it is no accident that the colour has featured heavily in our Look Book.

-Let’s take a look at some of our images and see how ‘on trend’ the look and colours are and how they blend with other finishes and then ultimately what products you can use to recreate these looks in your home.
+Let’s take a look at some of our images and see how ‘on trend’ the look and colours are.
+See how they blend with other finishes and ultimately what products you can use to recreate these looks in your home.

-Well funnily enough a lot of our new products have been made in blues and greys.
-The Denim Drift colour is a great chameleon as it kind of changes depending on what other colours it is put with – so you can go down the ‘true blue’ route and team it will deeper blues like Cobalt blue, or you can blend your Denim Drift with more neutral colours and natural textures for a more tactile feel or try using it with brighter colours for a more playful feel – the colour wheel is your oyster (well almost)…
+Well, funnily enough, we’ve made a lot of our new products in blues and greys.
+The Denim Drift colour is a great chameleon, as it changes depending on what other colours it is put with.
+So, you can go down the ‘true blue’ route and team it will deeper blues like Cobalt blue, or you can blend your Denim Drift with more neutral colours and natural textures.
+This will create a more tactile feel.
+Or perhaps try using it with brighter colours for a more playful feel.
+The colour wheel is your oyster (well almost)…

 Here are some of our favourite products that work well in a Denim Drift scheme!